How to build the right marketing technology stack for your business

 The table below provides a more structured way of looking at these challenges with a suggestion of how these problems can be minimised.

 To avoid these problems and others, all businesses should think through the best structure and components for their martech stack, even smaller businesses.
-The answer to ‘Why’ according to Penni Stanton, Marketing Manager at Gold-Vision CRM, writing for Smart Insights is: “Because you already have one!”
+The answer to ‘Why’ according to Penni Pickering, Marketing Manager at Gold-Vision CRM, writing for Smart Insights is: “Because you already have one!”
 She explains that without realising it, almost every business, no matter how small, will have some form of marketing technology stack.
 And it will naturally grow with your business.
 She says:

 “If you don’t plan now, you are likely to end up with a tangle of disparate systems all churning out data – none of which you can combine and measure.you have a customer database, combined with a website and send emails you already have a stack.
 Add social platforms, analytics, a CMS, Display and Re-targeting ads, and a Marketing Automation platform and suddenly that is a LOT of technology and a lot of data”.